eclipse-iceoryx/iceoryx/doc/getting-started.md

 The Untyped API provides opaque (i.e. void) pointers to data, which is flexible and efficient but also requires that the user takes care to interpret received data correctly, i.e. as a type compatible to what was actually sent.
 This is required for interaction with other lower level APIs and should be used sparingly.
 For further information see the respective header files.

+TODO mention C API (can only link)

 We now describe the how to use the API in iceoryx applications.
 We will ommit namespaces in several places to keep the code concise.
 In most cases it can be assumed that we are using namespace ``iox::cxx``.
+We also will use ``auto`` sparingly to clearly show which types are involved, but in many cases automatic type deduction is possible and can shorten the code.

 ### Optional